nosas/blog/performance_classification/article.md

 These measures apply to both binary and multi-class classification problems.

 We will explain model performance metrics such as confusion matrix, accuracy, precision, recall, F1-score, and ROC curve.
+The code blocks in this article will utilize python3.7, tensorflow, and keras.

 - [Classification Performance Measures](#classification-performance-measures)
     - [Why are performance measures important?](#why-are-performance-measures-important)